HL7/carin-bb/input/pagecontent/index.md

   <li>Add not-applicable code to <a href="ValueSet-AMACPTCMSHCPCSProcedureCodes.html">Professional Procedure Codes ValueSet</a> and <a href="ValueSet-ADADentalProcedureCode.html">Oral Procedure Code ValueSet</a> for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Professional-NonClinician.html">Professional</a> (with Invariant allowing only if subType = vision) and <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Oral.html">Oral</a> (ExplanationOfBenefit.item.productOrService (<a href="https://jira.hl7.org/browse/FHIR-33024">FHIR-33024</a>)</li>

+  <li>Removed Invariant that not allowing not-applicable code for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Outpatient-Institutional.html">Outpatient Institutional ExplanationOfBenefit profile</a> item.productOrService (<a href="https://jira.hl7.org/browse/FHIR-32850">FHIR-32850</a>)</li>

-  <li>Added refillsAuthorized slice to ExplanationOfBenefit.supportingInfo of <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Pharmacy.html">Pharmacy ExplanationOfBenefit</a> Profile (<a href="https://jira.hl7.org/browse/FHIR-33487">FHIR-33487</a>)</li>
+  <li>Added refillsAuthorized slice to ExplanationOfBenefit.supportingInfo of <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Pharmacy.html">Pharmacy ExplanationOfBenefit</a> profile (<a href="https://jira.hl7.org/browse/FHIR-33487">FHIR-33487</a>)</li>

   <li>Added <a href="SearchParameter-explanationofbenefit-service-start-date.html">service-start-date search parameter</a> (<a href="https://jira.hl7.org/browse/FHIR-33165">FHIR-33165</a>)</li>

   <li>Added Coverage _id search parameter to <a href="CapabilityStatement-c4bb.html">Capability Statement</a> with associated guidance (<a href="https://jira.hl7.org/browse/FHIR-30009">FHIR-30009</a>)</li>

-  <li>Removed invalid invariant from <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Professional-NonClinician.html">Professional NonClinician ExplanationOfBenefit Profile</a> that required ExplanationOfBenefit.careTeam.provider to be an Organization reference when careTeam.role was 'site' ('site' not a code in the role ValueSet) (<a href="https://jira.hl7.org/browse/FHIR-31658">FHIR-31658</a>)</li>
+  <li>Removed invalid invariant from <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Professional-NonClinician.html">Professional NonClinician ExplanationOfBenefit profile</a> that required ExplanationOfBenefit.careTeam.provider to be an Organization reference when careTeam.role was 'site' ('site' not a code in the role ValueSet) (<a href="https://jira.hl7.org/browse/FHIR-31658">FHIR-31658</a>)</li>

   <li>Added guidance for the use of the 11-digit NDC code for <a href="StructureDefinition-C4BB-ExplanationOfBenefit-Pharmacy.html">Pharmacy ExplanationOfBenefit</a> profile item.productOrService and item.detail.productOrService (<a href="https://jira.hl7.org/browse/FHIR-32660">FHIR-32660</a>)</li>
   <li>Corrected XPath expression for the <a href="SearchParameter-explanationofbenefit-service-date.html">service-date SearchParameter</a> (<a href="https://jira.hl7.org/browse/FHIR-32843">FHIR-32843</a>)</li>